 If this is not an option, you can unfollow social media accounts that make you feel inadequate, unsubscribe from magazines that gossip about other people, and cease watching TV that portrays people in a purely superficial way.
+Avoid appearance related content that sets unrealistic expectations, and makes you feel worse about your own body.
 Instead, consider seeking out thoughtful, positive, and enriching social media accounts, music, books, and movies that will uplift and motivate you.
+Follow social media users that offer positive body talk, and feature body positive images from models that are a part of the body accepting community.
 Role models that are confident, intelligent, and have a healthy mindset – people with substance whom you would like to embody – can allow you to continue to consume media in a less damaging way.

 Focusing on building positive self-talk can boost your confidence and put things in perspective.
 Instead of saying something negative about your body, consider practicing saying positive things about your body in the mirror or throughout the day.
 You can use statements like "I feel healthy, and I am strong," and "I choose to eat well today," as these can reinforce constructive thinking and healthy habits.

 Online Therapy With BetterHelp